EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 - Review your Client-1 Basic details and make sure they match the image above.
 Specifically focusing on the Resource Group, Region, Image, Size, and Virtual Network.
 - If they appear to match what is seen in the above image (minus the region if you've been using one different from mine) as well as your Virtual Network being set to "Active -Directory-VNet" then you are safe to click Create!
 ---
-- Now that out VM's are set-up we need to do some internal configuration for the intents and purposes of this lab:
+Now that our VMs are set-up we need to do some internal configuration for the intents and purposes of this lab:

 *We need to set the domain controller’s (DC) private IP to static so it never changes.
 This is important because the client computer uses the DC’s IP address as its DNS server in order to join the domain.
 If the DC’s IP address changed (because it was set to dynamic), the client would no longer be able to find the domain controller or resolve domain names, and domain services would break.
 Setting it to static ensures the DC is always reachable at the same IP address.*